Global Talent Visa UK

 To demonstrate that you have made a significant technical contribution, or entrepreneurial contribution in a product-led digital technology company, as a founder, senior executive can be made by providing approved evidence of the same in the form of employment contract, or recommendation letters.
 This part has two distinctions where the applications can be made to show two types of leadership.
 One is tech based and the other business base.
 READ MORE

 Exceptional ability in the field can be demonstrated in multiple ways which will require you to submit evidence to support your claims.
-Any recognition you have received weather in the UK itself or outside but by an esteemed and recognized institution like the Royal Society will be accepted as sufficient evidence.
+Any recognition you have received whether in the UK itself or outside but by an esteemed and recognized institution like the Royal Society will be accepted as sufficient evidence.
 READ MORE

 You would have to provide sufficient evidence of the existence of a firm or business in which either you were the owner, partner, founder or were part of the senior management.
 A firm which may be currently active or was dissolved in the recent 5 years.
 Also, you will need to show documentary evidence if your company is commercially successful.
 READ MORE